innerr/ticat/README.md

            └──────────────────────────────┘
 ```

-### The cure
+### The cure of complication: break down by orthogonal dimensions
-The unix philosophy inspired us, `Simple parts that work together`, just like this:
+The unix philosophy inspired us, `Simple parts that work together`, like the unix-pipe:
 ```bash
 $> cat my.log | grep ERR | awk -F 'reason' '{print $2}'
 ```